quicwg/base-drafts/draft-ietf-quic-http.md

 A CONNECT request MUST be constructed as follows:

-- The ":method" pseudo-header field is set to "CONNECT"
+- The ":method" pseudo-field is set to "CONNECT"
-- The ":scheme" and ":path" pseudo-header fields are omitted
+- The ":scheme" and ":path" pseudo-fields are omitted
-- The ":authority" pseudo-header field contains the host and port to connect to (equivalent to the authority-form of the request-target of CONNECT requests (see Section 5.3 of [RFC7230]))
+- The ":authority" pseudo-field contains the host and port to connect to (equivalent to the authority-form of the request-target of CONNECT requests (see Section 5.3 of {{?HTTP11}}))

 The request stream remains open at the end of the request to carry the data to be transferred.
 A CONNECT request that does not conform to these restrictions is malformed (see {{malformed}}).

-A proxy that supports CONNECT establishes a TCP connection ({{!RFC0793}}) to the server identified in the ":authority" pseudo-header field.
-Once this connection is successfully established, the proxy sends a HEADERS frame containing a 2xx series status code to the client, as defined in Section 4.3.6 of {{!RFC7231}}.
+A proxy that supports CONNECT establishes a TCP connection ({{!RFC0793}}) to the server identified in the ":authority" pseudo-field.
+Once this connection is successfully established, the proxy sends a HEADERS frame containing a 2xx series status code to the client, as defined in Section 9.3 of {{!Semantics}}.

 All DATA frames on the stream correspond to data sent or received on the TCP connection.
 Any DATA frame sent by the client is transmitted by the proxy to the